DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 ## Heads or Tails Revisited

-In my article ‘Heads or tails?
-Two sides of the coin’, I argued following Polanyi[^14] that money is both a *token* of state authority and a *commodity* made by markets, at the same time an aspect of relations between persons and a thing detached from persons.[^15] States
+In my article ‘Heads or Tails?
+Two Sides of the Coin’, I argued following Polanyi[^14] that money is both a *token* of state authority and a *commodity* made by markets, at the same time an aspect of relations between persons and a thing detached from persons.[^15] States